humdrum-tools/humdrum-documentation/guide/ch21/index.md

 !!
 Pattern found at line 11 of file ostinato
 ```

-We can instruct **patt** to output specific instances of the pattern
+We can instruct <span class="tool">patt</span> to output specific instances of the pattern
 using the **-e** (echo) option.
 Consider the following command:

 ```bash